-Google recently announced that its Stadia video game streaming service will be available for more Android TV devices.
+Google announced that its Stadia video game streaming service would be available for more Android TV devices.
 Before, people who wanted to stream games from the cloud to their televisions needed the aging Chromecast Ultra.
 While the Chromecast Ultra worked well and was bundled with the Stadia Controller, it was the only option to play Stadia games on the television.
-Here is a list of every Android TV model that will officially support Stadia.
+Here is a list of every Android TV device that supports Stadia.

 The Chromecast with Google TV replaces the Chromecast Ultra and does everything of its predecessor and more.
 It can cast content from an Android or iOS device, allow users to browse content among several apps without switching, and control smart home devices.
 It also comes with a dedicated voice remote equipped with Google Assistant.

 Those looking to upgrade their screen can go with the 2021 suite of Hisense 4K ULED televisions.
 Each model features a refresh rate of 120 Hz and an HDMI 2.1 port if you have one of the latest consoles to plug in as well.
 The range of televisions even includes a Game Mode Pro option that automatically adjusts settings to minimize input lag and screen tearing.